benkehoe/aws-sso-util/lib/README.md

 # `aws-sso-lib`

-`aws-sso-lib` allows you to programmatically interact with AWS SSO.
+`aws-sso-lib` allows you to programmatically interact with AWS IAM Identity Center (formerly AWS SSO).

 The primary functions that will be of interest are available at the package level:
 * `get_boto3_session`: Get a boto3 session for a specific account and role.
-* `login`: ensure the user is logged in to AWS SSO, with dispatch to the browser.
+* `login`: ensure the user is logged in to Identity Center, with dispatch to the browser.
 * `list_available_accounts` and `list_available_roles`: discover the access the user has.
-* `list_assignments`: for admin purposes, iterate over all assignments in AWS SSO, which is currently hard to do through the API.
+* `list_assignments`: for admin purposes, iterate over all assignments in Identity Center, which is currently hard to do through the API.

-`aws-sso-util` is a command-line utility built on `aws-sso-lib` for interacting with AWS SSO; see the details of that project [here](https://github.com/benkehoe/aws-sso-util).
+`aws-sso-util` is a command-line utility built on `aws-sso-lib` for interacting with Identity Center; see the details of that project [here](https://github.com/benkehoe/aws-sso-util).

 ## Install